 In this respect, many questions arise regarding the professions of the future, among others: What role people will assume in each activity?
 What skills will be required?
 How to access to the necessary training?
 What solutions can be envisaged to enable the reconciliation of actual service provision and training obligations?
 How and by whom training actions should be financed?, etc.

 The fact is that lifelong learning represent a way of life with a direct effect on labour relations.
 In recent years, our labour law and training system have undergone numerous modifications and measures aimed to adapt to new scenarios, such as that brought about by Covid 19, the high rates of youth unemployment or the under-representation of women in technical professions, etc. Along these lines, it could be highlighted that the organisation and integration of the vocational training system, the reform of training contracts, the forthcoming regulation of the status of trainees, the paradigm shift represented by the RED Mechanism, the development of digital and green competences, individual training accounts and instruments for the recognition and validation of competences, etc.

-With this issue, therefore, we intend to invite the authors to reflect on the current reforms in labour law.
-To this extend, the articles presented will be useful to reflect on these issues from different points of view such as law, sociology and economics.
+Therefore, we would like to invite the authors to reflect on the current reforms in labour law regarding this topic.
+To this extend, the articles will be useful to reflect on these issues from different points of view such as law, sociology and economics.